-Pupils with SEMH are involved in a bagel breakfast within their classes at the beginning of each day to look at the daily timetable and discuss any problems. • Pupils with SEMH are given a 'key worker' that checks in with them throughout the day to ensure they are settled and focused in class.
-This key worker will be a member of staff from the bubble that the child is in.
+- Pupils with SEMH are involved in a bagel breakfast within their classes at the beginning of each day to look at the daily timetable and discuss any problems. - Pupils with SEMH are given a 'key worker' that checks in with them throughout the day to ensure they are settled and focused in class.